Switch version tested

 Originally released on the Gameboy Advance way back in 2002, surprisingly titled Gekido Advance, the game reviewed favourable and played well.
 Developer and publisher Naps Team now aim to bring us an all singing and dancing remaster on Nintendo’s latest console, the Switch.
 The story continues a year after the events of Gekido in which an epic battle ultimately decided the fate of mankind.
 We are faced once again by an evil presence that has returned to undo all that is good in the world.
 Ushi, the last remaining master of Shin-Ken, calls upon his adopted son Tetsuo to investigate strange happenings in a small village.
 Spread over five levels the game unfolds and provides enough story to get you sucked in.

 This updated version has received a number of improvements in the visual department, cut scenes are sharper for a start.
-There are various screen settings to choose from, including my personal favourite which makes the game look like its being played an old school TV.
+There are various screen settings to choose from, including my personal favourite which makes the game look like its being played on an old school TV.
 The soundtrack has been updated bringing it into the modern world.
-The developer has added a nice touch though in giving us the option to change back to the original settings which is all important for those wanting a nostalgic experience.
+The developer has added a nice touch though in giving us the option to change back to the original settings which are all important for those wanting a nostalgic experience.
 The game controls as it should using four of the available buttons to pull off a plethora of basic and special moves.
 The button config holds true to its Gameboy Advance origins but can be changed to suit your style of play.
-On the Switch however we use the analogue stick opposed to the broken d-pad of the left joy-con.
+On the Switch, however, we use the analogue stick as opposed to the broken d-pad of the left joy-con.
 It works but as we all know it isn’t the same.

 For me, Gekido is very reminiscent of the side-scrolling beat ’em ups of yesteryear, the likes of Streets of Rage and Final Fight instantly spring to mind.
 This is a great starting point for anybody looking for that kind of experience on the Switch… well while we are all waiting for that infamous virtual console announcement.